 How can I access these treatments?

 Depending on your medical history, risks, and symptoms, your health care provider can help you determine whether a therapy that is FDA-approved, or available under an EUA, is right for you.
+Also, the U.S. government maintains a locator tool for COVID-19 therapeutics.

 What if my health care provider doesn’t know about these treatment options?